D4H/ion-ngx-storage/README.md

 }
 ```

-* `features?: Array<string>`: Optional array of features to store to the device instead of the entire application state.
 * `name: string`: The name of your application.
 Used internally as an Ionic Storage table key.
 All data is stored _per application_ as a single object.
 * `storage?: StorageConfig`: [Ionic Storage](https://ionicframework.com/docs/building/storage#configuring-storage) configuration.